 The Rare and Threatened Collection is a collection of rare and threatened Victorian native plants, displayed in regional groupings.
-The collection consists of 6 beds located on the Central lawn, grouped into: Alps, Grasslands, Grampians, Mallee and Eastern Ranges.
+The collection consists of six beds located on Central Lawn, grouped into: Alps, Grasslands, Grampians, Mallee and Eastern Ranges.
 Many make excellent garden plants but are uncommon or not yet available in nurseries.

 Perennial, yellow flowers.

 Shrub, dissected foliage.

 Rare Mallee grass.

 The collection originates from many different environments.
 Refer to environmental conditions of where plants grow in nature for guidance.

 - Original site of Bulb Bed and Collection.

 - 2002 - Bulbs removed, with subsequent regrowth sprayed out over 24-month period.

 - 2007-08 - Beds developed in summer 2007, planted in winter 2008.